-- 1. USE CARE when LIFTING or TRANSPORTING equipment. - 2.
+- 2. LEAK DETECTION SYSTEM Installed.
+Unit must be powered on except for service. - 3.
+FULLY EVACUATE the system and verify that there is no refrigerant in the working area before brazing. - 4.
+USE CARE when LIFTING or TRANSPORTING equipment. - 5.
 TRANSPORT the UNIT UPRIGHT.
-Laying it down on its side may cause oil to leave the compressor and breakage or damage to other components. - 3.
+Laying it down on its side may cause oil to leave the compressor and breakage or damage to other components. - 6.
 TURN ELECTRICAL POWER OFF AT THE breaker or fuse box BEFORE installing or working on the equipment.
-LINE VOLTAGES ARE HAZARDOUS or LETHAL. - 4.
-OBSERVE and COMPLY with ALL applicable PLUMBING, ELECTRICAL, and BUILDING CODES and ordinances. - 5.
-SERVICE may be performed ONLY by QUALIFIED and EXPERIENCED PERSONS. - Wear safety goggles when servicing the refrigeration circuit - Beware of hot surfaces on refrigerant circuit components - Beware of sharp edges on sheet metal components - Use care when recovering or adding refrigerant - 6.
-Use COMMON SENSE BE SAFETY-CONSCIOUS
+LINE VOLTAGES ARE HAZARDOUS or LETHAL. - 7.
+OBSERVE and COMPLY with ALL applicable PLUMBING, ELECTRICAL, and BUILDING CODES and ordinances. - 8.
+DO NOT USE MEANS TO ACCELERATE THE DEFROSTING PROCESS OR TO CLEAN, other than those recommended by the manufacturer. - 9.
+The appliance shall be stored in a room without continuously operating ignition sources (for example: open flames, an operating gas appliance or an operating electric heater). - 10.
+DO NOT PIERCE OR BURN. - 11.
+BE AWARE THAT REFRIGERANTS MAY NOT CONTAIN AN ODOR. - 12.
+SERVICE may be performed ONLY by OUALIFIED and EXPERIENCED PERSONS. - \ Wear safety goggles when servicing the refrigeration circuit - \ Beware of hot surfaces on refrigerant circuit components - \ Beware of sharp edges on sheet metal components - \ Use care when recovering or adding refrigerant

+13. Use COMMON SENSE - BE SAFETY-CONSCIOUS

-This is the safety alert symbol \triangle .
+This is the safety alert symbol $\triangle$ .
 When you see this symbol on the Eubank unit and in the instruction manuals be alert to the potential for personal injury.
 Understand the signal word DANGER, WARNING, CAUTION and IMPORTANT.
 These words are used to identify levels of the seriousness of the hazard.